Values of Being

 An honorable life before God and others that is morally and ethically unyielding, transparently truthful, and unfailingly loyal by never pretending to be someone other than my own self, always living in alignment with my personal core values, taking responsibility for my actions, and inspiring the trust of others in me.

 4. Loving Relationships

-A commitment to cultivating intimate and meaningful relationships with others that provide tangible experiences of unity, peace, rest, contentment, and God’s triune love (John 15:9, 12; 17:24; 1 John 4:8, 16) with priority being given to marriage and family bonds for the purpose of making unforgettable memories that will encourage contentment and breed joy.
+A commitment to cultivating intimate and meaningful relationships with others that provide tangible experiences of unity, peace, rest, contentment, and God’s triune love (John 15:9, 12; 17:24; 1 John 4:8, 16) with priority being given to my marriage and family bonds all for the purpose of making unforgettable memories that will encourage contentment and breed joy.

 5. Reckless Grace